Any interest in addressing the biggest

 Intentional Disruption

 Interwoven is a community based intention experiment that I am launching to hold space to explore, uncover, and challenge the status quo around "care" in the mental health field.
-In working with willing practitioners and partners, we will intentionally discover what needs to shift or be put in place to provide better support for those who work in the field to bring better balance and support for those we serve.
+In working with willing practitioners and partners, we will intentionally discover what needs to shift or be put in place to better support those who work in the field—and to bring greater balance and care to those we serve.

 This is your personal invitation to join me.
 Here is how you can get involved.